We've all heard the chatter at the gym and on social media: If you want to crush a workout, you need a pre-workout supplement.

 Video of the Day

 But you might be wondering: "Should I take a pre-workout supplement?"
-Here's what you really need to know before you hop on the trend.
+Here's what you really need to know before you invest in one.

 What Are Pre-Workout Supplements, Exactly?

-Instead of drinking a cup of coffee and eating a banana before a workout, these pre-sweat session supplements claim to give you a little extra pep and focus to slay a challenging workout.
+Instead of having a banana and a cup of coffee before a workout, pre-workout supplements claim to give you a little extra pep and focus to slay a challenging workout.

-Caffeine is a common ingredient in these products.
-Athletes have long relied on everything from coffee and tea to caffeine-enhanced gels and gum to enhance alertness and energy levels.
-And studies have found that caffeine can improve endurance, muscle strength and muscle endurance, according to a review published December 2016 in Neuroscience and Biobehavioral Reviews.
+Caffeine is a common ingredient in pre-workout formulas and explains why these supplements give you extra energy.
+Caffeine can improve endurance, muscle strength and muscle endurance, according to a December 2016 review in Neuroscience and Biobehavioral Reviews.